maximogismondi/maximogismondi/README.md

 ## 🔭 I’m currently working on ...
   - [Chess as a service](https://chess-as-service.web.app)
-  - Self created websites website
+  - App for maintenance workers in Argentina

 ## 🌱 I’m currently learning ...
-  - Some React
-  - Automation and DevOps
+  - POO in Java
+  - Theory of Algorithms
+  - Computers at low level
   - Clean Code

 ## 🏅 Projects I'm proud of